cantaruttim/Diabetes/README.md

 ### Procedimentos:

-Para realizar as primeiras análises foram utilizadas as seguintes bibliotecas
+Para realizar as análises iniciais foram utilizadas as seguintes bibliotecas

  ```